ecaldwell/portal-admin-examples/README.md

 ###### Sample Usage
 Migrate all content and group memberships and ownerships for the users in `UserList.csv`.

-`python batchMigrateAccounts.py -u https://www.arcgis.com -o admin -s adminPassword -c UserList.csv`
+`python batchMigrateAccounts.py -u https://www.arcgis.com -o admin -s adminPassword -c UserList.csv True`

 #### [changeOwnership.py](changeOwnership.py)
 This example transfers the ownership of all of the Portal for ArcGIS content owned by a member to another member.
 You may need to transfer ownership if you are attempting to remove a member (a member cannot be removed if they own content or groups).